mestoru/russial/README.md

 $ gem install russial
 ~~~

+**Note:** for Rubies less than 2.3.0 we use `backport_dig` gem, but we strongly recommend you to upgrade your Ruby version to the last one.

 ## Usage

 The Russial gem automatically works with any structures that you pass as dictionary.
 You can use it with plain Ruby or I18n/Rails.